pdostal/ansible-common-root/README.md

-# ansible : Root Space
+# Ansible : Common : Root

-Keep root space up-to-date using Ansible
+Ansible common playbook for the root environment